tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 ### View Your Potential Invisalign Results

 At Alexandria Dental Health & Smile Studio, we know deciding on the right form of treatment for your smile is important.
-If you’re considering Invisalign for either you or your teenager, you can actually preview your results with our in-office digital iTero® scanning technology. iTero is a digital scanner that receives images from a camera and then rapidly transfers the images onto a computer screen.
+If you're considering Invisalign for either you or your teenager, you can actually preview your results with our in-office digital iTero® scanning technology. iTero is a digital scanner that receives images from a camera and then rapidly transfers the images onto a computer screen.
 This enables you to explore simulated images that showcase how Invisalign can impact your smile.
 Once you see how your teeth can look with our Invisalign outcome simulator through iTero technology, you can better decide if Invisalign is the right treatment option for you.

 ### What Is the Invisalign Treatment Process Like?